Seatearth: Fire clay

-Underclay which consists of siliceous refractory clay rich in hydrous aluminium silicates, is also called fireclay.
+Underclay, which consists of siliceous refractory clay rich in hydrous aluminium silicates, is also called fireclay.
 Just as not all underclays are fireclays, not all fireclays are underclays.
 Within Carboniferous and other coal-bearing strata, fireclay quite commonly comprises many underclays.
-The alteration of sediments by weathering, plants, and other soil processes comprising underclay resulted in the formation of vast majority of fireclay that comprises underclay.
+The alteration of sediments by weathering, plants, and other soil processes comprising underclay resulted in the formation of the vast majority of fireclay that comprises underclay.

 Flint clay

-Another clay associated with coal beds is a smooth, flint-like refractory clay or mudstone composed dominantly of kaolin, called "flint clay".
+Another clay associated with coal beds is a smooth, flint-like refractory clay or mudstone composed predominantly of kaolin, called "flint clay".
 Flint clay breaks with a pronounced conchoidal fracture and resists slaking in water.

 Flint clay can be either detrital or authegenic in origin.
 Detrital flint clays consist of kaolinite-rich sediments eroded and transported from uplands deeply weathered under tropical climates and redeposited within the coastal plains, in which coal-bearing strata accumulated.
-Authegenic flint clays consist of sediments altered in place after deposition as beds within acid, such as peat, accumulating within swamps and mires.
+Authigenic flint clays consist of sediments altered in place after deposition as beds within acid, such as peat, accumulating within swamps and mires.

 Flint clays associated with coal typically occur as thin, laterally continuous layers (bands), called "tonsteins", found within coal beds.
 In the case of tonsteins found within coal, the formation of flint clays resulted from the alternation of glass comprising volcanic ash by acidic waters after it accumulated as thin beds within peat swamps or mires.

 Ganister

 Like fireclays, ganisters are found within Carboniferous and other sedimentary strata independent of coal beds.
-Thus, as in case of fireclays, not all ganisters are seatearths.
-Ganisters are indurated, fine-grained quartzose sandstones which can be used in the manufacture of silica brick.
+Thus, as in the case of fireclays, not all ganisters are seatearths.
+Ganisters are indurated, fine-grained quartzose sandstones that can be used in the manufacture of silica brick.
 They are cemented with secondary silica and have a characteristic splintery fracture.

-As defined, ganisters can be created by either the cementation of quartzose by surficial soil-forming processes to form silicrete, or by diagenetic cementation within the subsurface.
+As defined, ganisters can be created by either the cementation of quartzose by surficial soil-forming processes to form silcrete, or by diagenetic cementation within the subsurface.
 Detailed studies of ganisters, which occur either as seatearths or elsewhere within coal-bearing strata, have found them to be ancient paleosols, which are equivalent in both physical characteristics and origin to modern silica-cemented soils, called silcretes.
 Modern formation of ganisters has been observed in the Okavango Delta of Botswana.